open2b/scriggo-site/template.md

 {% import "fmt" %}
 ```

-Import statements can be only at the beginning of a file and can be preceded only by an extends statement.
+Import declarations can be only at the beginning of a file and can be preceded only by an extends statement.

 Examples: